Site icon Panda Security Mediacenter

 Computer Care FAQ and Tips

-Increase the overall lifespan of your computer by taking precautions like avoiding physical damage, restarting the device occasionally, keeping it cool and clean, updating frequently, and investing in a surge protector.
+You can increase your computer’s overall lifespan by taking precautions like avoiding physical damage, restarting the device occasionally, keeping it cool and clean, updating frequently, and investing in a surge protector.

 Leaving your PC on 24/7 is not recommended.
 It can contribute to unnecessary wear on components, higher energy consumption and potential overheating.
 Shutting it down when not in use is a more efficient and protective practice.